Introductory Two-Day Online Course

 Major content areas covered by this course include:

-- Core principles of implementation science
+Core principles of Implementation Science

-- Reflections on community and systems engagement
+Community and systems engagement

-- Applying human-centered design to solve problems in public health and medicine
+Human-centered design in public health and medicine

 Costs

-Applicants will be asked to provide proof of trainee or postdoctoral status.
-Affiliation is defined as concurrent enrollment in a UCSF-sponsored residency or postdoctoral fellowship program; or a registered student in one of the UCSF professional schools or graduate programs; or individuals who hold full-time salaried UCSF faculty, academic, or staff positions.
-The cost includes CME credit if desired.
+Affiliation is defined as concurrent enrollment in a UCSF-sponsored residency or postdoctoral fellowship program; registered student status in a UCSF professional school or graduate program; or salaried UCSF faculty, academic, or staff appointment.

-Cancellations received in writing before May 8, 2026, will be refunded.
-No refunds will be made on cancellations received after that date.
+Cancellations received in writing before May 8, 2026 will be refunded.

 Faculty